 Other water samples may be required by District Health Department No. 2, as part of a well permit requirement: for example, if a water well is near a source of contamination.

-Water sampling bottles are available at any health department office or you may contact MDEQ laboratory at (517) 335-8184.
-Water sampling bottles are sent to the MDEQ laboratory in Lansing, or any state certified lab, for analysis.
+Water sampling bottles are available for order by phone, and you may contact the State of Michigan Drinking Laboratory at (517) 335-8184.
+Water sampling bottles are sent to the State of Michigan Drinking Laboratory in Lansing, or any state certified lab, for analysis.
+You may ask for the state water kit No. 31, which will test for coliform bacteria in addition to an automated partial chemistry analysis which includes nitrates.
 Please contact your local health department if you wish to discuss the results of your water samples.